If you or someone you know needs help, call or text 988, or chat online at www.missouri988.org

 All Missouri health systems and communities must work together using the best available information and practices to prevent suicide.

-About the Missouri Governor’s Challenge to Prevent Suicide among Service Members, Veterans & their Families (SMVF)
+About the Missouri Governor’s Challenge to Prevent Suicide among Service Members, Veterans, and their Families (SMVF)

 The National Strategy for Preventing Veteran Suicide 2018-2028 provides Governor’s Challenge Teams a framework for identifying priorities.
 The strategic priorities work together to promote wellness, increase protection, reduce risk and promote effective treatment and recovery.
 The Missouri Governor’s Challenge team is focusing on three strategic priorities of the National Strategy: identify SMVF and screen for suicide risk, promote connectedness and improve care transitions, and increase lethal means safety and safety planning.
 There is evidence that these three priority areas can help in making a positive change to prevent suicide in Missouri.